KBKS-FM: Top 40 (2018–present)

-On May 3, 2018, at 3:00 p.m., concurrent with the revival of the rhythmic format and KUBE branding on 93.3, KBKS reverted to its previous mainstream Top 40/CHR format.
+On May 3, 2018, at 3:00 pm, concurrent with the revival of the rhythmic format and KUBE branding on 93.3, KBKS reverted to its previous mainstream Top 40/CHR format.
 Despite this, ratings remained rather low; the station registered a 2.2 share in the October 2018 Nielsen Audio ratings, down from a 3.2 in September, and trailing KQMV's 6.8 share by a significant margin.

 On October 24, 2018, KBKS dropped all of its on-air personalities, and began to run promos hinting at the end of the Kiss format.
 The next day, the station began a stunt in which songs were periodically interrupted by a demonic voice saying "Kiss is dead", along with airing songs with various sound effects added.
-On October 29, the station also began promoting an impending announcement on October 31 at 4:00 p.m.
+On October 29, the station also began promoting an impending announcement on October 31 at 4:00 pm.
 At that time, the station ran an announcement by iHeartMedia's regional president Robert Dove, saying the company was in the process of revamping KBKS to create a station "that is real, connected to the community, positive, and proud to live in Seattle".
 KBKS retained its existing format and Kiss FM branding.
 The station also announced that it would hold a contest to find new co-hosts for its morning show, explaining the prior stunt by stating that Kiss was "dead serious" about finding "Seattle's Funniest Person".
 The station solicited nominations for this title from listeners, with a chance to win $10,000 if someone is hired based on their suggestion.
 This came as longtime host Bender Cunningham was let go after nearly 18 years.

 On November 12, 2018, The Carla Marie & Anthony Show (which originated with KPWK's CHR format) premiered as KBKS's new morning show.
 The attempts at retooling did little to improve KBKS's ratings, only increasing by a single tenth of a share by February 2019.
 In March 2019, Amber Cole (from WEBG Chicago) and Evan Omelia were announced as the winners of the aforementioned "Seattle's Funniest Person" contest, and joined the morning show as co-hosts on April 1.

 The Jubal Show, Hits 106.1 (2020–present)

 On July 26, 2020, Carla Marie and Anthony announced their departure from the station.
 The next day, KBKS announced that Jubal Fresh, formerly the co-host of KQMV's nationally-syndicated morning show Brooke & Jubal in the Morning, would host mornings on the station beginning in August.
 It marked Jubal's return to KBKS, as he had previously been involved in the station's previous Jackie & Bender show.

 To promote the launch of the new morning show, KBKS temporarily rebranded as Jubal 106.1 on August 3, 2020.
-On August 20, to coincide with the debut of The Jubal Show, KBKS relaunched its CHR format as Hits 106.1. iHeartMedia began to syndicate The Jubal Show via Premiere Networks in October.
+On August 20, to coincide with the debut of The Jubal Show, KBKS relaunched its CHR format as Hits 106.1.
+Syndication for The Jubal Show began in October 2020.